af/envalid/README.md

                  console output.
 See `src/reporter.js` for the default implementation.
   * `middleware` - (optional) An array of functions that can modify the env object after it's validated and cleaned.
-Envalid ships with default middleware, but you can customize its behavior by supplying your own
+Envalid ships with default middleware, but you can customize most of its behavior by supplying your own middleware stack

 By default, `cleanEnv()` will log an error message and exit (in Node) or throw (in browser) if any required env vars are missing or invalid.
 You can override this behavior by writing your own reporter.